stlankes/stlankes.github.io/_posts/2015-05-01-My-Memo-to-build-a-custom-Linux-Kernel-for-Qemu.md

 	cp -av /lib64/ld-2.17.so lib/
 	cp -av /lib64/ld-linux-x86-64.so.2 lib/

-By running `sudo chroot . /bin/sh` in your directory *initramfs*, you can check if your shared libraries are correctly imported.
+By running `sudo chroot . /bin/sh` in your directory *initramfs*, you can check if your shared libraries are imported correctly.

-Now, we have to create `/init`, which will be stared after the last stage of the boot process.
+Now, we have to create `/init`, which will be started after the last stage of the boot process.
-It is a shell script, which mounts some pseudo file systems, initiate the ethernet device and starts a shell.
+It is a shell script, which mounts some pseudo file systems, initiates the ethernet device and starts a shell.

 	#!/bin/sh